NewsWhip/slate/source/index.html.md

-reactions| An object descriping the facebook reactions (comments, likes , shares , loves, wows, hahas, sads, angrys) uuid | Newswhip's unique story identifier publication_timestamp | Timestamp representing when the article was published link | Link to post headline | Headline of post excerpt | Excerpt from post keywords | Keywords in Article
+reactions| An object descriping the facebook reactions (comments, likes , shares , loves, wows, hahas, sads, angrys) uuid | Newswhip's unique story identifier publication_timestamp | Timestamp representing when the article was published link | Link of the post headline | Headline of post excerpt | Excerpt from post keywords | Keywords in Article